 Now, some Chinese manufacturers have pulled this off faster than any major manufacturers out there and Leagoo is one of them as they launched the Leagoo S9 with the following slogan- ‘World’s First Android Notch Display Smartphone’.
 This sums up quite nicely how the Android manufacturing is being influenced by iPhone, where even big companies like Google scrambles down, after mocking Apple for removing the headphone jack and doing the same shit for the Pixel 2.
 Leagoo claimed that the notch on the Leagoo S9 has the essential sensors and ‘tech’ that enables the phone to have Face Unlock feature, that is capable of unlocking the phone under 0.1 seconds.
 Well, I don’t have a Leagoo S9 phone, so can’t say how good or bad it is, but surely Leagoo tried to be the pioneer in Android phones with a design consisting of a notch.

-After Leagoo, Ulefone T2 Pro came up with similar design and well, also implemented the in-display fingerprint scanner, along with a huge 6.7-inch display, so quite a cool device that won't hurt your wallet at all.
+After Leagoo, Ulefone T2 Pro came up with a similar design and well, also implemented the in-display fingerprint scanner, along with a huge 6.7-inch display, so quite a cool device that won’t hurt your wallet at all.
 The Ulefone T2 Pro was showcased at MWC and is expected to hit the stores in a couple of months.
 Doogee V is another device following the same trend of a notch and the fingerprint scanner.

 Here’s something that might interest you.
 The phones from these small Chinese phone makers actually hold a lot in terms of raw specs like 8GB RAM and 128GB internal memory, in-display fingerprint scanner and the notch, which the manufacturers claim to make the phone enable faster phone unlocking experience with Face Unlock.